Disney Keynote, Career Center, Tours, Kid-Friendly Saturday & More

 As the world’s most innovative companies take note of the strategic advantage brought by industrial designers to business, the Industrial Designers Society of America is declaring Design IS Business at its International Design Conference 2017.
 Registration is open for the premier networking event—which is set for Aug.
-16–19 at the Atlanta Marriott Marquis and culminates with IDSA’s International Design Excellence Awards (IDEA)® Ceremony and Gala on Aug.
-19 at the Woodruff Arts Center.
+16–19 at the Atlanta Marriott Marquis and culminates with IDSA’s International Design Excellence Awards (IDEA)® Ceremony and Gala at the Woodruff Arts Center on Aug.
+19.

-More speakers at the intersection of design and business include James Sommerville of Coca-Cola; Mike Nelson of Home Depot; Sean Carney of Philips; Randy Hunt of Etsy; Nate Young of Newell Brands; Julia Burke of Whirlpool; Joel Kashuba of Fifth Third Bank; Peter Machaelian of Dolby Laboratories; and Bob Wheeler of Airstream, Inc.
+More speakers at the intersection of design and business include James Sommerville of Coca-Cola; Sean Carney of Philips; Randy Hunt, formerly of Etsy; Nate Young of Newell Brands; Julia Burke of Whirlpool; Joel Kashuba of Fifth Third Bank; Peter Machaelian of Dolby Laboratories; and Bob Wheeler of Airstream, Inc.

 Other speakers will be featured in a rapid-fire format including Max Burton, IDSA, MATTER; Ti Chang, IDSA, CRAVE; Seth GaleWyrick, Bresslergroup; Liam Hawry, Studio One Eleven; Chris Kaye, IDSA, US Endoscopy; Marlisa Kopenski, Design Concepts; Tsai Lu Liu, IDSA, and Shea McManus, North Carolina State University; Evan MacDonald, Freefly Systems; Lisa Marks, IDSA, Berea College; Nahla Osman, Huge; Jennifer Peavey, IDSA, Eastman Chemical Company; Brian Roderman, FIDSA, IN2 Innovation; Florian Vollmer, InReality; and Stephen Wilcox, PhD, FIDSA, Design Science.